 Georg Ludwig Riedesel was born January 7, 1840 in Wunderthausen.
 He was the fifth of eleven children of Gabriel and Anna Elisabeth (Müsse) Riedesel of the house known as Bergmanns or Gabels.
-As many as six of the children eventually went to America (of the eight who grew to adulthood).
+Six of the children eventually went to America (of the eight who grew to adulthood).
 I don’t have any information about the size or holdings associated with Bergmanns, but suspect that they were meager.

 The year following their marriage found the little family on the ship Humboldt headed for New York out of Bremen.
 They landed on May 27, 1867.
-They must have gone to Wheatland where Louis’ older brother, Henry, had lived for a dozen years or so.
+They probably went straight to Wheatland where his older brother, Henry, had lived for a dozen years or so as well as their sister Wilhelmine (wife of J. Georg Schneider).
 In America he became known as Louis C., with the “C.” understood as standing for “Charles.”
 He was called Charley at times.

-I have yet to determine when he moved to his own farm, but it lay just over the county line in the Springfield Township of Cedar County (Section 24, totaling 180 acres).
+After renting land for a while, he purchased the so-called “Cambridge Farm” in the Springfield Township of Cedar County (Section 24, totaling 180 acres).
 He and Katherine were to have 12 more children in this country.
 Their birthplace is commonly listed as Big Rock, Iowa–a very small community that was nearer to the farm than Wheatland.
-The family was sometimes called the “Cambridge Riedesels” after a nearby small town by that name that disappeared long ago.
+The family was sometimes called the “Cambridge Riedesels.”

 Katherine died June 29, 1909 and Louis followed on January 1, 1913.
 Both are buried in St. Pauls’ Cemetery in Wheatland.
 His obituary refers to him as “Ludwig Carl” rather than his baptismal name of “Georg Ludwig”, but it is likely that the former is what he in fact went by.